Federal Post-Conviction Services

 Hobbs Act Conspiracy - Three Armed Robberies - Firearm Sentence Reduced by 17-Years

 United States v.
 Turnipseed, 2021 U.S. Dist.
 LEXIS 241336, Decided December 17, 2021, Dist. of South Carolina, CR No. 3:12-40-JFA.
-This case involved three-violent armed robberies.
-In Alfred’s Motion for Compassionate Release, the main issue was that his 32-year prison sentence is excessive as a result of his two "stacked" 924(c) gun convictions and, although the change in law is NOT retroactive, this non-retroactive change in law presents an extraordinary and compelling reason for the court to reduce his sentence.
+His case involved three armed robberies.
+In Alfred’s Motion for Compassionate Release, the central issue was that his 32-year sentence was excessively long because it included two “stacked” convictions under 18 U.S.C. § 924(c) for firearm offenses.
+Although the change in law eliminating mandatory stacking is not retroactive, courts may consider that non-retroactive change as an extraordinary and compelling reason to reduce a sentence.
 The Court agreed!
 Compassionate Release GRANTED!

 Career Offender with Numerous Prior Felony Convictions GRANTED Immediate Compassionate Release!